cli #

 fn (mut cmd Command) add_flags(flags []Flag)

-add_flags adds the array flags
+add_flags adds the array flags to this Command.

 fn (Command) execute_help #

-fn (cmd Command) execute_help()
+fn (cmd &Command) execute_help()

-execute_help executes the callback registered
+execute_help executes the callback registered for the -h/--help flag option.

 fn (Command) execute_man #

-fn (cmd Command) execute_man()
+fn (cmd &Command) execute_man()

-execute_help executes the callback registered
+execute_man executes the callback registered for the -man flag option.

 fn (Command) full_name #

-fn (cmd Command) full_name() string
+fn (cmd &Command) full_name() string

-representation of all commands int the chain.
+full_name returns the full string representation of all commands int the chain.

 fn (Command) help_message #

-fn (cmd Command) help_message() string
+fn (cmd &Command) help_message() string

-help_message returns a generated help message as a string
+help_message returns a generated help message as a string for the Command.

 fn (Command) is_root #

-fn (cmd Command) is_root() bool
+fn (cmd &Command) is_root() bool

-is_root returns true
+is_root returns true if this Command has no parents.

 fn (Command) manpage #

-fn (cmd Command) manpage() string
+fn (cmd &Command) manpage() string

-containing the mdoc(7) manpage for this Command
+manpage returns a string containing the mdoc(7) manpage for this Command.

 fn (Command) parse #